santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 Although explaining the rearrangement operation $$\mathcal{R}(A)$$ is beyond the scope of this post (I highly encourage you to read the paper).
 This result shows how solving the problem of approximating a matrix $$A$$ with the sum of $$p$$ Kronecker Products is equivalent to the rank-$$p$$ SVD of a rearranged version of $$A$$.

 As it is the case with many signals in the real world, the intrinsic dimensionality of the transformer weights in the PHM paper is likely to be small.
-As such, low rank approximations might be able to capture most of the model behavior with few parameters, explaining the efficiency of the Kronecker Product approach.
+As such, low-rank approximations might be able to capture most of the model behavior with few parameters, explaining the efficiency of the Kronecker Product approach.

 <!-- Also, as a curious sidenote, both papers arrive to the same statement about Fully Connected layers (check Section 3.4 in the PHM paper and the end of Section 2 in the KConv paper). -->